Table of Contents

 The pineapple is an integral part of many cultures and belief systems.
 In most cultures’ pineapples have a positive connotation.

-The Native Americans used the pineapple in a variety of ways.
-They were used to prepare alcohol or wine known as Chicha and Guarapo.
+The Aztecs used pineapple to prepare alcohol or wine known as Chicha and Guarapo.
 The bromelain enzyme of the pineapple was believed to have healing powers, and the fruit was used to treat stomach problems.
-Pineapples were also offered to Vitzliputzli, the god of war, in some Native American tribes.
+Pineapples were also offered to Huitzilopochtli, the god of war.

-For the Chinese, the pineapple is a symbol of good luck, fortune and wealth.
-In some Chinese beliefs, pineapple spikes are seen as eyes which see ahead, and bring good luck to the keeper.
+For the Chinese, the pineapple is a symbol of good luck, fortune, and wealth.
+In some Chinese beliefs, pineapple spikes are seen as eyes that see ahead and bring good luck to the keeper.

-In European Christian art of the 1500’s, the fruit was a symbol of prosperity, wealth, and eternal life.
-In the 17th century, Christopher Wren, the English architect, used pineapples as decorative elements on churches.back to menu ↑
+In European Christian art of the 1500s, the fruit was a symbol of prosperity, wealth, and eternal life.
+And in the 17th century, Christopher Wren, the English architect, used pineapples as decorative elements in churches.
+In fact, pineapples appear to be everywhere in London, as this British blogger points out, “Pineapples.
+They’re everywhere in London.
+Once you start noticing them, you won’t stop seeing them”.

 Interesting Facts About Pineapples

-- Some people eat pineapples with burgers and pizzas.
+- Some people eat pineapples with burgers and pizzas, but others find this very weird.

 - The heaviest pineapple was grown by E. Kamuk and weighed 8.06 Kgs.